Back to Docs

 1. 1Open the assigned job first.

-2. 2Use the linked client or site detail from the job context.
+2. 2Open the linked client or site from the job.

-3. 3Read the resolved access block there so you are working from the same operational instructions as the rest of the team.
+3. 3Read the access notes there so you are working from the same instructions as the rest of the team.

 Browse the directory when enabled